MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

 ## Clone a pipeline

-If your new pipeline can be created by copying another pipeline, follow the instructions in this section.
+If your new pipeline can be created by copying another pipeline in the same project, follow the instructions in this section.
+If your pipeline is in another project, you can use [import/export](#export-and-import-a-pipeline) to copy the pipeline.

 #### [YAML](#tab/yaml/)